Taylor Hawkins and the Coattail Riders: Red Light Fever

 In an interview with The Rock Radio website regarding the next album in September 2009, Taylor Hawkins stated that recording and production had been completed, but that they had yet to decide on a title or release date.

 In February 2010, the album was announced.
 Titled Red Light Fever, it was to be released on April 19.
-It features guest musicians Brian May and Roger Taylor of Queen, Dave Grohl of Foo Fighters, and Elliot Easton of The Cars.
+It features guest musicians Brian May and Roger Taylor of Queen, Dave Grohl of Foo Fighters, and Elliot Easton of the Cars.
 It was recorded at the Foo Fighters' Studio 606 in California.

 Get the Money

 On November 8, 2019, the band released their third album, Get the Money.
 The first single, "Crossed the Line", was released on October 15, 2019, and features Dave Grohl and Yes frontman, Jon Davison.
 The video for the single "I Really Blew It" features Grohl and Perry Farrell.

 Taylor Hawkins' death

-On March 25, 2022, Hawkins died in Bogota, Colombia, while on tour with Foo Fighters.
+On March 25, 2022, Hawkins died in Bogotá, Colombia, while on tour with Foo Fighters.

 On September 3, 2022, the Coattail Riders performed at the Taylor Hawkins Tribute Concert at Wembley Stadium.
-They were joined onstage by Justin Hawkins of The Darkness as well as drummer Josh Freese.
+They were joined onstage by Justin Hawkins of the Darkness as well as future Foo Fighters drummer Josh Freese.